Claude Desktop

 Project Management

-You: "Switch to my personal project and show recent notes"
+You: "Let's organize my personal notes"

 Advanced Usage